Best Carhartt Jackets - Fit, Warm Ratings, and Care Guide With Sizing Charts

 Carhartt workshop logo

-Construction and Jobsite Jackets
+Construction and Jobsite

-Winter and Snow Jackets
+Winter and Snow

-Jackets for Concealed Carry
+Coats For Concealed Carry

-Welding Jackets
+Welding Protection

-High Visibility Jackets
+High Visibility

 Jobs like traffic enforcement, heavy equipment operation, or forestry require high visibility for added safety.
-Carhartt has jackets that meet ANSI Class 3, Level 2 visibility standards, with features like reflective trims for maximum visibility — even in low-light conditions.
+Carhartt has products that meet ANSI Class 3, Level 2 visibility standards, with features like reflective trims for maximum visibility — even in low-light conditions.

-Fall Jackets
+Fall Coats

 Outdoor gear like the Sherpa-lined vest provides additional warmth during seasonal transitions without being too hot.
-These jackets are ideal for layering without being too heavy.
+These are ideal for layering without being too heavy.

 Boys Zip-Front Canvas Insulated Hooded Camo Jacket Child Youth Carhartt stores

-Boys Zip-Front Canvas Insulated Hooded Camo Jacket Child
+Boys Zip-Front Canvas Insulated Hooded Camo Child

 Coats for Kids

 Don’t forget protection for your children.
 Thankfully, Carhartt has product lines for kids, offering softer textures and a more broken-in feel.
-Even so, these jackets are made of the same durable materials as the ones for adults, making them ideal for activities like hunting and outdoor chores.
+Even so, these are made of the same durable materials as the ones for adults, making them ideal for activities like hunting and outdoor chores.

 Carhartt Jackets for Dogs